microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/permission-revokegrants.md

 ## Error responses

-Read the [Error Responses][error-response] topic for more information about how errors are returned.
+See [Error Responses][error-response] for details about how errors are returned.

-[error-response]: ../concepts/errors.md
+[error-response]: /graph/errors

 <!-- {
   "type": "#page.annotation",